FatmaMM/Movie/README.md

 # Presentation layer
 ```
 Presentation package is responsible for everything related to showing Movies on the screen.
-It's include the activities,adapters and ViewModels which handle rendering views.There is no logic inside them other than UI logic, and this is where all the rendering stuff takes place.
+It's include the activities,adapters and ViewModels which handle rendering views
+.There is no logic inside them other than UI logic, and this is where all the rendering stuff takes place.
 ```
 # Domain layer
 ```